Gwen Stefani Is Not Planning To Secretly Adopt Baby Girl, Despite Rumors

 — Vote for #TeamGwen! (@VoteTeamGwen) March 16, 2017

-Shelton divorced country singer Miranda Lambert and was quickly drawn to Gwen.
+Shelton divorced country singer Miranda Lambert and quickly was drawn to Gwen.
 Since returning to The Voice, the couple has been a reason for even more viewers to tune in.
 Shelton and Stefani certainly do not let up one bit when it comes to making their love for one another known when in the public eye, as People shares.

 [Featured Image by Kevork Djansezian/Getty Images]